Architectural detail in Zoroastrian Centre, Rayners Lane

 By uncovering the role of faith communities in shaping and negotiating their own spaces the project will demonstrate that adaptive reuse of heritage buildings by diaspora communities is a practice that is culturally enriching, environmentally sustainable and socially inclusive.

-KEYWORDS: ARTS, ADAPTED RE-USE, ARCHITECTURE, SUSTAINABILITY.
+KEYWORDS: ARTS, ADAPTIVE RE-USE, FAITH, ARCHITECTURE, SUSTAINABILITY.